toppic-suite/topmsv/README.md

 mkdir build
 cd build
 cmake ..
-make topfd -j$(nproc) && make toppic -j$(nproc) #Make sure to build only TopFD and TopPIC.
-Simply using "make" will result in error. cd ../bin ln -s ../toppic_resources .
+#Make sure to use the exact command below to build only TopFD and TopPIC.
+#Using "make" to build all apps will result in error.
+make topfd -j$(nproc) && make toppic -j$(nproc)
+cd ../bin
+ln -s ../toppic_resources .
 ```